Achievement

 Bar chart showing the achievement rate of 16 to 18 learners on level 3 programmes

-Level 3 achievement rate is 80.7% which is 4% below the last published national rate.
+Level 3 achievement rate is 84.9% which is an increase of +1.5% and now exceeds current published national rates of 83%.

 GCSE retake results – three year trend